ChaitanyaPTank/billing-portal/README.md

 > [!NOTE]
-> You need to have gcc to zig installed as sqlite driver requires to be compiled
+> You need to have gcc to zig installed as sqlite driver requires to be compiled.
-> If using zig run with `CC="zig cc CGO_ENABLED=1 go run ./cmd/web/`
+> If using zig, run with `CC="zig cc" CGO_ENABLED=1 go run ./cmd/web/`